nathanschwarz/meteor-cluster/README.md

   - `port`: server port for child process servers, default set to `3008`
   - `refreshRate`: Worker pool refresh rate (in ms), default set to `1000`
   - `taskMap`: a map of functions associated to a `taskType`

-  `Cluster` is the WorkerPool Handler<br/><br/>
-  on the Master :
-  - verifies if jobs are in the queue
-  - verifies if workers are available, or create them
-  - dispatches jobs to the workers
-  - closes the workers when no jobs are available on the Worker :
-  - starts the job

 # basic usage